Jonathan Figueira

 Jonathan Cristian Figueira (born 10 April 1992) is an Argentine professional footballer who plays as a midfielder.
+He is currently without a team.

 Career

 Figueira's career began with Villa Dálmine; having signed from the Tigre academy.
 He made five appearances in each of his opening two seasons in Primera B Metropolitana, including for his professional debut on 22 February 2014 versus Estudiantes; his only past experience of senior football was as an unused substitute in a Copa Argentina fixture with Temperley in 2013.
 In the 2014 campaign, Villa Dálmine won promotion to Primera B Nacional; where he'd appear fifty-four times.
 He also scored four goals, with the last coming over Brown in June 2017.
 In early 2018, Figueira joined Primera C Metropolitana's Ferrocarril Midland.

 On 16 July 2018, after eight games and one goal for Midland, Figueira sealed a return to Primera B Metropolitana with Atlanta.
 He made his opening appearances for them in September against Acassuso and Flandria.
 July 2019 saw Figueira unveiled as a new signing for Categoría Primera B side Deportes Quindío in Colombia.
 He appeared just three times in 2019; versus Bogotá, Cortuluá and Orsomarso.
 Figueira departed on 3 July 2020.

+He also played in F.A.D.E.P, between October 2020 and the beginning of 2021, Ciudad Bolívar in 2021, Colegiales in 2022 and San Martín de Formosa in 2023.